Skip to content

 Concepts Explain how the system works

-The Diátaxis framework — a two-by-two grid showing Tutorials, Concepts, How-To Guides, and Reference organised by practical/theoretical and learning/working axes.
+The Diataxis framework, a two-by-two grid showing Tutorials, Concepts, How-To Guides, and Reference organised by practical and theoretical axes.

 Tutorials